alexyorke/alexyorke.github.io/_posts/2025-06-29-a-list-is-a-monad.md

 To an OOP developer, monadic types (List<T>) might look just like generics.
 It’s a typical pitfall to think “we have generics, so we have monads,” which isn’t true by itself.
 Monads do usually involve generic types, but they **require specific operations (Unit and flatMap) and the three monad laws on those types to ensure uniform behavior.** **This is key** and is fundamental to working with monads.

-A good example of a monad is a list.
+A good example of a monad is List.
 You’re likely very familiar with lists and working with lists.

 The monad Map operation is responsible for:

-* **Applying your function.** For a List, Map runs f (a function) on *every* element, so the list [0,1,2,3] becomes [1,2,3,4].
+* **Applying your function.** For List, Map runs f (a function) on *every* element, so the list [0,1,2,3] becomes [1,2,3,4].
 If the list doesn’t have any elements, then Map doesn’t call f. f doesn’t need to worry about that.
 Also, f doesn’t care if it’s a list, all f is, is just f(x) = x + 1.
 Map is responsible for running it.

 * **Managing sequencing and combination.** The list context concatenates all results into one list (flattening any nested lists if necessary).
 We don’t need to manually re-add elements via Add or otherwise manage the collection ourselves.